ajrowland/create-epifind-index/README.md

 # Create Episerver Find index
-Automation using PhantomJS to create an Episerver Find index
+Uses Pupperteer to automate the creation of an Episerver Find index

 Install PhantomJS: